ltrujello/ltrujello.github.io/docs/category_theory/Universal Constructions and Limits/Universal Morphisms.md

 \begin{minipage}{0.8\textwidth}
 **Q:** What does it take for a function $T: V \to W$ to be a linear transformation?
 \end{minipage}
-\end{center}        Well, suppose we have a linear transformation.
+\end{center}Well, suppose we have a linear transformation.
 Since each element of
 $V$ may be written as $c_1v_1 + \cdots + c_nv_n$  for $c_i \in k$, we
 see that